bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 ### Step 1: Create a Docker Image for the .NET Web API

 Open your code editor and add a Dockerfile to the Web API project.
-I used JetBrains Rider to add the Dockerfile and this is the file that got created.
+I used JetBrains Rider to add the Dockerfile, which is the file that was created.

 ```dockerfile
 FROM mcr.microsoft.com/dotnet/aspnet:9.0 AS base